MBrugha/dissertation/modules/introduction/_posts/2000-01-01-introduction.md

 The [Findings page](https://mbrugha.github.io/dissertation/modules/findings/findings/) is broken down by the three research question focus areas: (i) Supporting the development of an online Community of Practice; (ii) Leveraging technology to enhance dialogue in online professional learning; (iii) Design principles for sustainability and scalability.
 A detailed interrogation of the data and discussion of the results is offered for each of these research question subject areas.

 The final section is the [Research conclusions](https://mbrugha.github.io/dissertation/modules/conclusions/conclusions/), which offer implications of the research findings for the sector and recommendations regarding future research directions.

-In keeping with the conceptual framework and findings of the research, reflective prompts have been included throughout the this course content.
-These were used for my own reflective logs throughout the entirety of my PhD journey, but can indeed be repurposed for others engaging with these research findings.